jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 <figcaption>On stage before my talk, setting up my laptop</figcaption>
 </figure>

-Unfortunately, a couple minutes into my talk, I realised I didn't have my speaker notes.
+Unfortunately, a couple minutes into my talk I realised....I didn't have my speaker notes.

 Instead of using the projector as a separate display, it was mirroring my laptop - which instead of showing my speaker notes, was showing my slides.

 I had to stop my presentation, change the display settings, apologise and explain to the audience what was happening, and restart again with my notes.

-This, (in hindsight minor), hiccup _completely_ threw me off balance.
+This (in hindsight, minor) hiccup _completely_ threw me off balance.

 My voice was now wavering intensly.
 My mouth felt like sandpaper.
 I just couldn't regain my original confidence.

 When my talk was finished and I walked off stage, I did not feel good about my performance.
-(In fact, I think my exact words to the MC were "I'll just go out the back to puke now").
+(In fact, I think my exact words to the MC when he asked me how I felt about it, were "I'll just go out the back and puke now").

+If you'd asked me at that moment if I was happy with how it, the answer would not have been yes.

 But later that day, many attendees came up and congratulated me on a great talk and wanted to chat about my topic.

-And I started seeing responses like this one:
+And I started seeing tweets like this one:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/jessbudd4?ref_src=twsrc%5Etfw">@jessbudd4</a> Absolutely killed it.
 That’s you you deliver a tech conference talk!
 Scribbled notes like a maniac.</p>&mdash; Andrew Feeney (@AndrewFeeney) <a href="https://twitter.com/AndrewFeeney/status/1189755710608957441?ref_src=twsrc%5Etfw">October 31, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>